michimussato/OpenStudioLandscapes-Teleport/README.md

 NOTE: Make sure teleport.yourdomain.com:443 points at a Teleport proxy which users can access.
 ```

-Go ahead and visite the linke you're presented with and register your mobile device for Multi-Factor Authentication.
+Go ahead and visit the link you're presented with and register your mobile device for Multi-Factor Authentication.

 After a user has been created, you can proceed with the following steps.